Google Takeout now offering Blogger and Google+ Page exports

 Google Takeout is a service by Google that enables account owners to save some of their data to a local system.
 The takeout service makes available data from a variety of Google services including Google Drive, YouTube (the videos uploaded), Contacts, Picasa Web Albums or

-Once you are on the official Takeout page you can either select to download the full archive from all services made available here, or make a selection of services that you want to export data from.
+Once you are on the official Takeout page, you can either select to download the full archive from all services made available here, or select some of the available services to export their data to the local system.

 Google has added two new services to Takeout recently.
 It is now possible to export Blogger data and Google+ Pages data to a local system.